-It is no secret that technology has taken over most industries and is slowly transforming the world of transcription as well.
+It is no secret that technology has taken over most industries and is slowly transforming the transcription industry as well.

 The number of speech-to-text software has increased in the past few years but that doesn’t mean that medical transcription jobs aren’t in demand anymore.